kumar-github/tutorial-resources/README.md

 }
 ```

-*Note: Rather than hard coding those values, we could also expand *info* properties at build time if we use any build tools like *Gradle* or *Maven* like below.*
+*Note: If we use any build tools like *Gradle* or *Maven*, then instead of hard coding those values, we could expand the *info* properties at build time like below.*

 ```properties
 info.env.application.name=@project.name@